bhavsec/reconspider/README.md

-# Required setup
+# Required Setup

-* Python 2.7            Download latest version from here: [python.org](https://www.python.org/downloads/)
+* Python 3.7            Download latest version from here: [python.org](https://www.python.org/downloads/)
 * Use install.py        For installing all dependencies and libraries